 The 12 public school districts and parochial education system all place strong emphasis on meeting the needs of individual students and shaping interests and skills through comprehensive programs that develop each student's full potential.
 All of the school programs introduce students to computer skills at an early age and high school curriculums are structured around basic mathematics, social studies, science and English courses.
 College preparatory programs emphasize additional skills.
 A broad range of extra-curricular and sports programs are available to all of the students for the total development of each person.
-The 12 school districts include Blue Mountain, Minersville Area, Pine Grove Area, Schuylkill Haven Area, St. Clair Area, Tri-Valley School District, Mahanoy Area, North Schuylkill, Pottsville Area, Shenandoah Valley, Tamaqua Area, Williams Valley.
+The 12 school districts include Blue Mountain, Minersville, Pine Grove, Schuylkill Haven, St. Clair, Tri-Valley, Mahanoy City, North Schuylkill, Pottsville, Shenandoah Valley, Tamaqua, and Williams Valley.

 Gillingham Charter School's curriculum and its implementation are monitored by both the Charlotte Mason Institute and Pennsylvania’s Department of Education.
 The Charlotte Mason Institute is a nonprofit organization that brings together relational educators from across the globe to accredit schools, train teachers, and tailor curriculum for public, private, and home schools.
 The Institute’s public charter branch offers a non-sectarian curriculum based on the teachings and philosophy of Charlotte Mason and meets all Pennsylvania Department of Education’s current state standards.